ev3dev/ev3dev.github.io/docs/tutorials/using-xv11-lidar.md

 [xv11hacking] - for more information on LIDAR integration

 [Revo LDS Whitepaper] - for an article describing Revo LDS, written by the engineers from Neato Robotics.
-XV11 LIDAR is not exactly Revo LDS but shares a lot of design.
+XV11 LIDAR is not exactly Revo LDS but they share a lot of design

 [xv11test]: https://github.com/bmegli/ev3dev-mapping
 [xv11hacking]: http://xv11hacking.wikispaces.com/LIDAR+Sensor